fortytwoservices/blog/README.md

 - Click the Compare & pull request button.
 - Click Create pull request to open a new pull request.

+### NB!
+Be mindful of media image sizes

+Pre-optimize the media images used somewhat, as too large images strains the build process both for time and memory needs.
+Might be sensible to keep the width and/or height below 2000 pixels.

 ### Setting up a valid DCO

 This message will show up if you do not do it from the beginning, so let's start with it: